waterdrinkerAP/deathland/Deathland_lore.md

     - Oh no!
 I am literally the only person in this realm that will help you, believe it or not.
 But first you need to get me out of here!
 Only we can help each other.<br/>
-    - Ok but how can you help me ?<br/>
+    - Ok but how can you help me?<br/>
     - I know how to defeat the rulers of the realm!
 As well as how to bring you back to Terrene.<br/>
     - Terrene...
 You mean...
 You know how to bring me back to life?<br/>